R0quef0rt/corebox/README.md

 - Example code for Terraform, Vagrant, Docker, Vault, Packer, Chef, Puppet, Test-Kitchen, Ansible, Gitlab CI, Travis CI
 - Blue/Green deployments
 - Provide secure defaults

+### Requirements

+- Your CI config should be IN THIS REPO.
+So that we can share it with others.